Tanych/http-client-hint-reliability/draft-victortan-http-client-hint-reliability.md

 connection has been chosen for a corresponding request.
 Unauthoritative origins and other unmatched entries are ignored.

-\[\[TODO: Some variations on this behavior we could choose instead:
+There are some variations on this behavior user agents can choose:

-* Do new ACCEPT_CH frames override the whole set or implement some kind of update?
-Overriding the whole set seems simplest and most consistent with an EXTENDED_SETTINGS variant.
+* Overriding ACCEPT_CH frames: This document RECOMMENDED new ACCEPT_CH frame overrides the existing set for corresponding origin because it's simplest and most consistent with an EXTENDED_SETTINGS variant.

-* Should the user agent reject the ACCEPT_CH frame if there are unexpected origins in there?
-Deferring avoids needing to worry about this, and ignoring the unused ones may interact better with secondary certs.
+* Handling unexpected ACCEPT_CH frames: If ACCEPT_CH frames contains unexpected origins which the request is not interested, this feature proposes ignoring those entries because it may interact better with secondary certificates.
+If a request doesn't find corresponding entries in ACCEPT_CH frames, it SHOULD be treated as a no-op.

-* Should ACCEPT_CH frames be deferred or just written to the cache when received?
-Deferred simplifies reasoning about bad origins, predictive connections, etc., but means interactions between ACCEPT_CH and Accept-CH are more complex (see below).
+* Deferring ACCEPT_CH frames: ACCEPT_CH frames may be deferred or immediately written to the cache, this document RECOMMENDED deferred instead of caching them, this can avoid acting on potentially incorrect preferences from bad origins or predictive connections, but this also mean interactions between ACCEPT_CH and Accept-CH are more complex (see below).

-* How should ACCEPT_CH and Accept-CH interact?
-The document currently proposes unioning them, which is easy.
-Accept-CH first would work, but unnecessarily ignore newer connection-level ACCEPT_CHs.
-ACCEPT_CH would not; a stale connection-level preference would get stuck.
-Whichever is received earlier would also work, but requires tracking timestamps if deferred (see above).\]\]
+* ACCEPT_CH frames and Accept-CH interactions: The document currently proposes merging Client Hint preferences in ACCEPT_CH frames and Accept-CH when user agents make the initial request, which is easy.
+However, Client Hint preferences in ACCEPT_CH frames are *NOT* stored in the persistent Client Hint cache as ACCEPT_CH frames are strictly a connection-level setting.
+It would introduce unnecessary complexity if allowing more than one mechanism to affect the cache stroage.
+ACCEPT_CH frames are introduced as an optimization mechanism for Accept-CH and not as a replacement.

 ## Interaction with Critical-CH